Installation and Upgrade Clean Install Windows 11

 It is not required to be connected to the Internet if you want to set up a local account during Windows Setup.

 If you set up a Microsoft account during Windows Setup, it will get linked to OneDrive to backup and sync your files by default.
-You can either set up a local account instead to avoid this, or stop the backup and sync your files to OneDrive when the installation is complete.
+You can either set up a local account instead to avoid this, or stop the backup and sync of your files to OneDrive when the installation is complete.

 If you set up a Microsoft account during Windows Setup, your user profile folder in the "C:\Users" folder will be named with the first 5 characters of the email address used for your Microsoft account.
 If you want to specify the name of your user profile folder in the "C:\Users" folder, then you will need to set up a local account during Windows Setup instead of a Microsoft account so your user profile folder will have the same name you enter as the local account name.
 When Windows 11 has finished installing, you can switch to a Microsoft account from the local account (if wanted) without the user profile folder name getting changed.